yongpeishi/ticket-viewer/README.md

 # Ticket Viewer

-This repository consists of two part: backend API and frontend.
+This repository consists of two projects: backend API and frontend.
 Both servers need to be started to complete the end to end flow.

 ---

 ## API

-The API is responsible for connecting to Zendesk and return a subset of data that's required by the frontend.
+The API is responsible for connecting to Zendesk and returning a subset of ticket information that's required by the frontend.

 It's written in Clojure.
-At the moment, there's only one endpoint avaiable:
+At the moment, there's only one endpoint:

 ```
 GET /tickets/:id